leifsieben/leifsieben.github.io/README.md

 - Method Development for in-cell DNP Nuclear Magnetic Resonance.
 Prof. Alexander Barnes, ETH Zurich.

 ## Teaching
 Teaching is society's way to let smarty-pants cash in on their precociousness.
 I have amply provided the world with mine both cost-free and for gainly employment approximately since the day I learned how to talk.
 At ETH I have taught the following courses, giving a 45 min recitation each week for 15-25 people.
-If you're a student at ETH yourself and want any of the material feel free to <p><a href="mailto:leif.sieben@outlook.com">shoot me an email.</a></p>
+If you're a student at ETH yourself and want any of the material feel free to <a href="mailto:leif.sieben@outlook.com">shoot me an email.</a>

 - Physical Chemistry I - Thermodynamics (2x)
 - Inorganic Chemistry I - Coordination Chemistry